ArtieLadie/RanglaPunjab/README.md

 ### Haveli

-Havelis were grand mansions that lined the landscape of Punjab generations ago.
-Many of them have fallen into disrepair.
-Certainly beautiful reminants of an era gone by.
+Havelis were grand mansions that bustled with life generations ago.

+Many havelis have fallen into disrepair, yet they remain beautiful reminants of an era gone by.

 ### Haveli 2

-Havelis always have a [courtyard](https://en.wikipedia.org/wiki/Haveli) .
+Havelis always had a [courtyard](https://en.wikipedia.org/wiki/Haveli) .

 ### Amritsari Kulcha